 In addition to food, there are much-needed emergency supplies such as boxed water, lantern, flashlight, portable stove, bowls, knife, tinder for fire, and even 2 whistles in case you need to call for help.
-High-quality products you really need in any emergency.
-Uber-portable.
-100% comprehensive bag with literally everything you need.
+High-quality products you need in an emergency.
 Even contains a small first aid kit.

-During a natural or manmade disaster, power may fail.
-There may be no refrigeration, no supermarket shelves to visit, no restaurants and fast food eateries available.
+Power may fail during a natural or manmade disaster.
+No power means no refrigeration, no supermarket shelves to visit, and no restaurants or fast food available.
 What do you do now?
-Food shortages can last for days, weeks, and even months.
-An emergency food supply prepared and packaged to last for years gives you the ability to feed you and your loved ones through a crisis.
+An emergency food supply prepared and packaged to last for years gives you the ability to feed yourself and your loved ones through a crisis.

-While it is wise to keep cash handy to purchase needed supplies in a disaster, the family with food is richer than the family without.
-Fortunately, there are products made for just this purpose.
-With one purchase, you may be able to stock up on everything you’d need in the event of a sustained food shortage or other emergency.
+Fortunately, products exist for just this purpose.
+With one purchase, you may be able to stock up on everything you’d need in the event of a sustained food shortage.

 While coping with the aftermath of a natural disaster, you and your family need to eat.
 Should an emergency or a food crisis occur, how many family members and friends do you anticipate you will need to feed?
 How and what do you plan to feed them?
 Keep in mind any special needs of family members with diet restrictions, food allergies, specific nutritional requirements, diabetes, and infants and the elderly.